-- be a registered voter and otherwise qualified to vote for that office at the time Nomination Papers are issued to the person; and - be an elector of the trustee area which he/she represents.
+- be a registered voter and otherwise qualified to vote for that office at the time Nomination Papers are issued to the person; - · be an elector of the trustee area which he/she represents; and - not have been convicted of a felony involving accepting or giving, or offering to give, any bribe, the embezzlement of public money, extortion or theft of public money, perjury, or conspiracy to commit any of those crimes.

-A candidate may not be the County Superintendent of Schools, any member of his/her staff, or any employee of a school district. § 201, Ed.
-Code §§ 1000, 1006
+A candidate may not be the County Superintendent of Schools, any member of his/her staff, or any employee of a school district, that is within the jurisdiction of the County Board of Education. §§ 20, 201, Ed.
+Code §§ 1000, 1006, 5030